4SxSANDY/E-Commerce-follow-along/E-Commerce-follow-along/README.md

 ## ⭐ Milestone 28: Create a cancel button :
 -Created a cancel button for cancelling certain products if the product is cancel already this button should not be visible.

+## ⭐ Milestone 29: Creating Paypal account :
+-Creating a paypal account was today's milestone which was completed.

 ---